seed-rs/seed-rs.org/crate/guides/server_integration.md

 shared = { path = "../shared" }
 ```

-The client's `cargo.toml` is a standard Seed one.
+The client's `Cargo.toml` is a standard Seed one.
 The shared `Cargo.toml` includes
 whatever you need for your shared data structures and code; it will usually include
 `serde` for serializing and deserializing, and may include database code, since
 this crate is a good place for database models and schema.